SverreNystad/gpt-dungeon-master/cc-srd5.md

 Each time you gain a wizard level, you can add two wizard spells of your choice to your spellbook for free.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.

-On your adventures, you might find other spells that you can add to your spellbook (see "[Your Spellbook](#your-spellbook)").
+On your adventures, you might find other spells that you can add to [your spellbook](#your-spellbook).

 ### Arcane Recovery